albertusdev/albertusdev/README.md

 I'm currently in love with front end and UI-related engineering, with Flutter as my current favorite framework 😍

-I'm a huge nerd and I love playing JRPG video games and watching anime during my leisure! ⚽ Also, I like to speed type and I can type around 150-160 word per minute on average.
+I'm a huge nerd and I love playing JRPG video games and watching anime during my leisure ⚽ Also, I like to speed type and I can type around 150-160 word per minute on average.
 Hit me up on [TypeRacer](https://data.typeracer.com/pit/profile?user=adalberht) ⭐

 ## 📝 Get in touch with me!